 The side slopes and toe of the main tailings disposal cell were inspected for signs of erosion or sediment deposition.
-An area of minor depression was observed on the south side slope during the 2018 annual inspection and was observed from the base of the main tailings disposal cell during the 2020 annual inspection, but it could not be identified from the top slope.
-An additional area of potential settlement was observed on the north side slope (PL-11).
-The side slopes will continue to be observed for depressions and will be evaluated using lidar.
+A new area of minor depression was observed on the south side slope with an approximate length of 10 feet, width of 20 feet, and depth of 10 to 12 inches (PL-17).
+Another area of minor depression was observed on the south side slope during the 2018 annual inspection, but it could not be identified during the 2021 inspection.
+The minor depression will be removed from future inspection maps unless it is identified in subsequent inspections or in the 2021 lidar survey.
+An area of potential settlement was observed on the north side slope during the 2020 annual inspection.
+Inspectors observed the area, but no apparent changes were noted (PL-18).
+The side slopes will continue to be observed for depressions.
+Identified depressions and settlement will continue to be monitored and will be evaluated using lidar.
 During the 2019 annual inspection, minor rills with a maximum depth of 6 inches were observed at the base of the east side slope; minor rills with a maximum depth of 8 inches were observed at the base of the main tailings disposal cell south bench.
-The rills did not appear to increase in depth or extent.
-A linear desiccation crack was observed along the base of the east side slope (PL-12).
+The rills did not appear to increase in depth or extent (PL-19).
+During the 2020 annual inspection, a linear desiccation crack was observed along the base of the east side slope.
+The desiccation crack did not appear to increase in depth or extent.
 LM will continue to monitor the rills and crack for potential impact to the main tailings disposal cell and south bench area.
 No sediment deposits were present along the toe.
 No maintenance needs for the side slopes or acid tailings and south bench disposal areas were identified.